Manage Login Authenticators

 7. Enter your Client Identifier and Client Password.
 Re-type the password in Client Confirm Password.
 The Client Identifier is the login ID assigned to your account by your IdP.

-8. If you don't have a discovery endpoint for your IdP, enter your IdP-provided Issuer, JsonWebKeySet Endpoint, Authorization Endpoint, Token Endpoint, UserInfo Endpoint, and Revocation Endpoint.
+8. If you don't have a discovery endpoint for your IdP, enter your IdP-provided Issuer, JsonWebKeySet Endpoint, Authorization Endpoint, Token Endpoint, UserInfo Endpoint, Revocation Endpoint, and End Session Endpoint.

 9. Select a Client Authentication Method.
 The method you select must be an authentication method that your IdP supports.
 If you select private_key_jwt, you must select Enable Encryption and enter your Client Assertion Verification Key.